Home

 Portraits

-Portraits have always occupied a major part in my work.
-We spend much of our visual lives directing our gaze at other's faces.
+"Portraits have always occupied a major part in my work.
+We spend much of our visual lives directing our gaze at the faces of others.
 Somehow every portrait I do is a self-portrait and explores themes others can relate to, a state of in-between.

-I was looking at Beau Brummell's "Neckclothitania" AKA 'one of the Cloth' published in 1818 with pages of illustrations on the complicated sets of knots and bows of the cravat that Brummell favored.
+I was looking at Beau Brummell's "Neckclothitania" AKA 'one of the Cloth' published in 1818 with pages of illustrations on the complicated sets of knots and bows of the cravat that Brummell favoured.
 This nineteenth-century necktie was Brummell's most lasting and mysterious invention.

 “Once tied, the necktie should never be altered in the hope of improving its appearance; if it is ill-tied, one must start again with a fresh cravat.
 What the wearer is after is a curious mean between skill and pure chance.
 The tying of a cravat involves the rigorous removal of human agency from the final appearance of the fabric: the knot is intentional, but the folds are entirely fortuitous.”
 Beau Brummell

 I recently dressed-up a model with a cravat around the neck and used the reference for the portrait 'Tied in a bow'.
-The plain linen 'neck cloth' created a soft bow at the front.
+The plain linen 'neckcloth' created a soft bow at the front.

-The work 'No more bobby pins' is just a simple portrait of a girl with short hair.The portrait started out as a girl's with a long braid.The composition didn't work out with the braid so I decided to 'cut her hair' and it looked better thereafter.Hair often signifies a change beyond the physical act of cutting off one's tresses.
-Hair is still seen as a woman's 'Crown and Glory' and by cutting it she somehow looses her sexual potency.
+The work 'No more bobby pins' is just a simple portrait of a girl with short hair.
+The portrait started out as a girl's with a long braid.
+The composition didn't work out with the braid so I decided to 'cut her hair' and it looked better thereafter.
+Hair often signifies a change beyond the physical act of cutting off one's tresses.
+Hair is still seen as a woman's 'Crown and Glory' and by cutting it she somehow loses her sexual potency.
 A bobby pin is a type of hairpin or clip used in coiffure to hold hair in place.

 'Gauze' and 'Gaze' can work as a diptych as well as on their own.
-I found an interesting play of words with the titles, while the two works communicate with each other.The English word ' gauze' referring to the gauze net skirt the woman is wearing, comes from the synonymous French word 'gaze', like the young man directing his gaze towards the woman.
-Hanneke Benade 2011
+I found an interesting play of words with the titles, while the two works communicate with each other.The English word ' gauze' referring to the gauze net skirt the woman is wearing, comes from the synonymous French word 'gaze', like the young man directing his gaze towards the woman."
+Hanneke Benadé 2011

 Title: No more bobby pins